danielonsombi/ReactTypeScript/README.md

     }
 }

 Having the type set to state, means we can pass in any string.
-But we can change this to use the template literals to ensure correct strings are passed in.
+But we can change this to use the string literals to ensure correct strings are passed in.
 Since we know the type can be either increment or decrement we can set it as so.

 In some of the types say reset, no payload should be passed in since it is to return the initial state.
 Explicitly, typescript should be informed of this.
 If you change the value of payload to